heemanglee/aws-certificate/heejung/공식 연습 문제 세트/Dump 3.md

       Correct answer: D
     </details>

 50. Data security is one of the top priorities of AWS.
-How does AWS deal with old storage devices that have reached the end of their useful life?
+How does AWS deal with old storage devices that have reached the end of their useful life? 🟡
     - A. AWS sells the old devices to other hosting providers.
     - B. AWS destroys the old devices in accordance with industry-standard practices.
-    - C. AWS sends the old devices for remanufacturing.
+    - C. AWS sends the old devices for <mark style="background: #ADCCFFA6;">remanufacturing</mark>(재생산).
     - D. AWS stores the old devices in a secure place.

     <details markdown=1><summary markdown='span'>Answer</summary>